Atlantic.Net Blog

 postgres=# EXIT

-Next, run exit command again to exit from the Postgres user:
+Next, rerun the exit command to exit from the Postgres user:

 exit

-By default, ONLYOFFICE package is not available in the Debian 10 default repository, so you will need to add the ONLYOFFICE repository to your system.
+By default, the ONLYOFFICE Docs package is unavailable in the Debian 10 default repository, so you must add the ONLYOFFICE Docs repository to your system.

 First, download and add the GPG key with the following command:

-Next, add the ONLYOFFICE repository with the following command:
+Next, add the ONLYOFFICE Docs repository with the following command:

-Once the repository is added, update the repository and install the ONLYOFFICE Document server with the following command:
+Once the storage is added, update the repository with the following command:

 apt-get update -y